Al Leiter: Florida Marlins

 Following the 1995 season, Leiter left Toronto and signed with the Florida Marlins as a free agent.
-In his first season as a Marlin, Leiter made his first All-Star team, going 16–12 with a 2.93 ERA and 200 strikeouts.
+In his first season as a Marlin, Leiter made his first MLB All-Star team, going 16–12 with a 2.93 ERA and 200 strikeouts.

 On May 11, 1996, he pitched a no-hitter against the Colorado Rockies, the first no-hitter in Marlins franchise history.
 This was also the first no-hitter that included a three-pitch inning.
 Leiter was also selected to his first All Star game.
-The game was played at Veterans Stadium in Philadelphia where he recorded the last out of a National League 6–0 win over the American League.
-The win was the last NL win for 13 years until 2010 when the National League won the All Star Classic in Anaheim.
+The game was played at Veterans Stadium in Philadelphia, where he recorded the last out of a National League (NL) 6–0 win over the American League.
+The win was the last NL win for 13 years until 2010, when the NL team won the All-Star Classic in Anaheim.

 In 1997, Leiter won another World Series as the Marlins beat the Cleveland Indians.
-Leiter started Game 7 for the Marlins, pitching 6 innings and giving up two earned runs while being credited with a no decision.
-The Marlins would go on to win the game 3–2 in 11 innings to capture the championship.
+Leiter started game 7 for the Marlins, pitching six innings and giving up two earned runs, while not being credited with a decision.
+The Marlins went on to win the game 3–2 in 11 innings to capture the championship.